Skip to main content

 Myth #5 – “Derogatory or demeaning behavior during sex is completely normal and evokes a positive reaction—even if it’s nonconsensual.”

-Some partners who have discussed “rougher” things prior to having sex may agree together on trying them, but this discussion and consent process isn’t what porn consumers see.
-Mainstream porn normalizes behaviors like spitting or peeing on your partner during sex, or strangling them, or ejaculating on their face—particularly without consent, which is never okay.
+In reality, partners who have discussed ‘rougher’ activities before sex may mutually agree to try them.
+However, this critical discussion and consent process is often omitted in porn.
+Mainstream porn normalizes behaviors like spitting or peeing on your partner during sex, strangling them, or ejaculating on their face—particularly without consent, which is never okay.

 Related: 4 Ways Porn Can Warp the Way Women View Themselves